alexandroid000/cv/NillesCV.md

 Research:
-: Dynamics, control and design of mobile robots, with an emphasis on characterizing tasks and their minimal sensing, power and computational requirements, and using physical compliance to increase robustness of underactuated robots.
+: Dynamics, control and design of mobile robots, with an emphasis on characterizing tasks and their minimal sensing and computational requirements, and compliant approaches to designing robust underactuated robots.

 EDUCATION
 =========